Skip to content

 Opportunities for Graduate Students

 Dr. Aspinwall will be reviewing applications to our PhD program in Social Psychology.
+Apply in Fall 2024 to start in Fall 2025.

-If you are interested in future-oriented thinking, health cognitions (how people think about genetic causes, family history, and risk), and/or preventive health behaviors, please consider applying.
+If you are interested in future-oriented thinking, health cognitions (how people think about genetic causes, family history, and risk), and preventive health behaviors, please consider applying.
 We have projects in collaboration with the Huntsman Cancer Institute and the Comprehensive Weight Management Clinic at the University of Utah.

 Education